Discover the people, mission, values and history behind the Purdue Institute for Cancer Research.

 the pICR

-Dedicated to advancing our understanding of cancer and its causes to improve lives, the Purdue Institute for Cancer Research (PICR) is one of only seven National Cancer Institute (NCI)-designated Basic Laboratory Cancer Centers in the nation.
+Dedicated to advancing our understanding of cancer and its causes to improve lives, the Purdue Institute for Cancer Research (PICR) is one of only eight National Cancer Institute (NCI)-designated Basic Laboratory Cancer Centers in the nation.

 To defeat cancer, we must first understand it.
 Every breakthrough begins with a foundation built on people, purpose and persistence.
 At the Purdue Institute for Cancer Research (PICR), that foundation drives the discoveries behind new drugs, deeper knowledge and lifesaving advances against cancer.